SNAPPER WORLD CUP

 The inaugural Furuno Snapper World Cup was contested as part of the Furuno Fishing Contest, awarded to the heaviest snapper caught at the three-day event, last held at Kawau Island’s Pah Farm.
 The tournament, held 19 times in various parts of the Hauraki Gulf, was a highlight on many crews’ fishing calendars.
 It was a social event with the most recent headquarters hosted in a giant marquee.
 To get your name etched on the prestigious trophy you had to land your snapper within the tournament’s rules and time frame, and your fish was weighed.

-Today, with the Furuno Snapper World Cup being awarded to the winner of the snapper section of the Export NZ Fishing Competition, a free length-based nationwide event, you are in tournament mode every time you go for a fish once you’re registered.
-The contest is now far more inclusive – no tournament boundaries or time frames – and it is free to enter thanks to naming rights sponsor, Export.
+Today, with the Furuno Snapper World Cup being awarded to the winner of the snapper section of the Export NZ Fishing Competition, a free length-based nationwide event, you are in tournament mode every time you go for a fish.

-Congratulations to the 2022-23 Season Champion - Daniel Fobbester!
+Congratulations to the 2024-25 Season Champion - Christian-Ray Simons!

 GET LATEST UPDATES ON OUR SOCIAL MEDIA: